Usually, high blood pressure in children, as in adults, has no identifiable cause.

 Sodium increases blood pressure.
 When people consume too much salt (sodium), the body retains more fluid, leading to increased blood pressure.
 In the United States, most children consume more salt than is recommended.
 In the United States, children 6 to 18 years old are estimated to consume about 3,300 milligrams of sodium a day, not counting the salt that is added at the table.
 Experts recommend that children should eat less than 2,300 milligrams of sodium a day, and even less for children under 13 years of age.

 Smoking tobacco or using any nicotine-containing product is another risk factor for high blood pressure.
-If children or adolescents smoke, doctors may recommend a smoking cessation program Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
-Quitting smoking brings immediate health benefits that increase over time... read more .
+If children or adolescents smoke, doctors may recommend a smoking cessation program Smoking Cessation Most people who smoke want to quit and have tried doing so with limited success.
+Effective tools to help quit smoking include counseling, nicotine replacement products, and medications.
+While... read more .

 Parents can help prevent high blood pressure in their children by